 The case manager can at his/her discretion increase the acuity level based upon his/her assessment and client needs, i.e., there are circumstances which indicate the client may benefit from additional services or support.

-An assigned acuity level can be increased, but not decreased.
-The acuity level can only be decreased after completing a new Acuity Scale, which indicates a lower level of acuity than the previously dated Acuity Scale.
+Please note: The acuity level can only be decreased after completing a new Acuity Scale, which indicates a lower level of acuity than the previously dated Acuity Scale.